rachit1010/Marine-Traffic-Assessment/README.md

 This project is based on real time project and it can provide immense excellent opportunities in future.

-1. As a programmer, should I go to work in the western world (e.g. America, Europe, etc.) or remain in the eastern world (e.g. India, China, etc.)?
+1. As a programmer, Should I think about having my career in Data Science or Machine Learning field
-2. What is the salary difference in the western world and in the eastern world?
+2. What is the salary difference between the western countries and India.
-3. How are the programmers satisfying about their job between these two sides of the world?
+3. For how long We can survive as programmer.
-4. Are there more jobs opportunity in the western world than that in the eastern world?
+4. Are there more jobs opportunity in the western world than that in India.

 ## File Descriptions <a name="files"></a>